 In connection with our review, we have not independently verified any of the foregoing information, and we have assumed and relied upon such information being complete and accurate in all respects.
 With respect to the financial forecasts for the Company that we have used and relied upon for purposes of our analyses and opinion, management of the Company has advised us, and we have assumed, that such financial forecasts have been reasonably prepared on bases reflecting the best currently available estimates and judgments of the management of the Company as to the future financial performance of the Company.
 We also have assumed, with your consent, that, in the course of obtaining any regulatory or third party consents, approvals or agreements in connection with the Merger, no delay, limitation, restriction or condition will be imposed that would have an adverse effect on the Surviving Company or any of its subsidiaries or the contemplated benefits of the Merger and that the Merger will be consummated and the special dividend will be made in accordance with the terms of the Merger Agreement without waiver, modification or amendment of any material term, condition or agreement thereof, including as a result of the terms of the Statutory Merger Agreement.
 In addition, we have not been requested to make, and have not made, an independent evaluation or appraisal (including any actuarial appraisal) of the assets or liabilities (contingent or otherwise) of the Company, nor have we been furnished with any such evaluations or appraisals.
 We are not legal, tax, regulatory or actuarial advisors.
-We are financial advisors only and have relied upon, without independent verification, the assessment of the Company and its legal, tax, regulatory and actuarial advisors with respect to legal, tax, regulatory and actuarial matters.
-With your consent, we have further assumed that the final form of the Merger Agreement, when executed by the parties thereto, will conform to the draft reviewed by us in all respects material to our analyses and this opinion and that the terms of the Statutory Merger Agreement will in no way be material to the contemplated benefits of the Merger, our analyses or this opinion.
+We are financial advisors only and have relied upon, without independent verification, the assessment of the Company and its legal, tax, regulatory and actuarial matters.
+With your consent, we have further assumed that the final form of the Merger Agreement, when executed by the parties thereto, will conform to the draft reviewed by us in all respects material to our analyses and this opinion and that the terms of the Statutory Merger Agreement will on the contemplated benefits of the Merger.